neondatabase/website/content/docs/manage/roles.md

 ## Manage roles in the Neon console

-This section describes how to create, view, and delete role in the Neon Console.
+This section describes how to create, view, and delete roles in the Neon Console.
 All roles created in the Neon console are granted membership in the [neon_superuser](#the-neon_superuser-role) role, which is intended for users of the Neon console.

 ### Create a role